Our Commitment to Privacy

 (« CNPD »)

 Given that the internet is a global environment, using the internet to collect and process personal data necessarily involves the transmission of data on an international basis.
-Therefore, by browsing the website and communicating electronically with us, you acknowledge and agree to our processing of personal data in this way.
+Therefore, by browsing the website and communicating electronically with us, you acknowledge and understand that your personal data may be processed in this way

 We will do our best to protect your personal data, but we cannot guarantee the security of any data transmitted to our website; and to the extent permitted by Data Protection Legislation, any transmission is at your own risk.

-We and other members of the Neuberger Berman Group may use your information from time to time to inform you by letter, telephone, text (or similar) messages, email and other electronic methods, about similar products and services (including those of third parties) which may be of interest to you.
+We and other members of the Neuberger Berman Group may use your information from time to time to inform you by letter, telephone, text (or similar) messages, email and other electronic methods, about similar products and services (including those of third parties) which may be of interest to you in accordance with the requirements under Data Protection Legislation.

 You may, at any time, request that we and/or other members of the Neuberger Berman Group do not send such information to you by one, some or all channels, by contacting us in the way described below.

-Any queries or complaints regarding our use of personal data or the exercise of your rights should be addressed in the first instance to your usual Neuberger Berman relationship manager or NB Europe Client Services at firstname.lastname@example.org or in writing to the following address: NB Europe Client Services c/o Neuberger Berman Europe Limited, Lansdowne House, 4th Floor, 57 Berkeley Square, London W1J 6ER.
+Any queries or complaints regarding our use of personal data or the exercise of your rights should be addressed in the first instance to your usual Neuberger Berman relationship manager or NBEuropeDataProtection@nb.com or in writing to the following address: NB Data Protection Adviser c/o Neuberger Berman Europe Limited, The Zig Zag Building, 70 Victoria Street, London, SW1E 6SQ.